 The instrument does not require any special treatment if stored as dispatched and within the specified ambient conditions level listed in the Specification section.
-There is no limit to the storage period.
+The storage period does not have a limit.

 HANDLING

 The instrument does not require any special precautions during handling, though care should be observed.